JigneshRaval/simple-blog/src/pages/regex/a-practical-guide-to-regular-expressions--regex--in-javascript.md

 ### Practicing Regex:

-Let’s practice some of the concepts that we have learned above.
+Let's practice some of the concepts that we have learned above.

 *   **Match any 10 digit number :**